-Writer, Interrupted
+Start Here ~> Writer, Interrupted

 I grew up the oldest of seven siblings with a lot to say.
 When I was four, my clever, overworked mom bought me my first blank diary.
 I couldn’t write yet, but I began dictating to her until I could.
 Prescription eyeglasses at age five added to my budding nerdiness.

 I read voraciously and wrote about everything.
 Unfortunately, as an older teen, I became embarrassed by my young journaling and destroyed all those diaries.
 (My adult self is sad about this.)
-I continued to be a dedicated, curious student who absolutely loved learning.

 My second love was dancing, and I started formally training at age six.
 Between homework and daily ballet classes, I developed into a very disciplined and busy teen.
 The balance of reading, writing, and dancing kept me fairly content for an odd bird.

-During my first year of high school, my Catholic school English teacher gave me the first (and only) C of my academic career.
-He was sexually inappropriate, teased me in front of the class, and told me my writing was terrible.
-I was crushed but moved on (as I’d learned to do many years before when I was bullied for wearing glasses at a young age), and I put all my intellectual energy into science classes instead.
+I was crushed but moved on (as I’d learned to do many years before when I was bullied for wearing glasses at such a young age), and I put all my intellectual energy into science classes instead.
 After all, those teachers were kinder.

 That Literary Arts teacher significantly altered my self-confidence as a writer and contributed to the development of a serious eating disorder by my senior year of high school.
-This event had a huge impact on my studies, relationships, and later career pursuits as a nutrition professional.
+This event had a massive impact on my studies, relationships, and later career pursuits as a nutrition professional.

 It wasn’t until I returned to post-graduate writing classes—as a young mother in my thirties—that I finally regained some confidence.
-A Health Writing instructor told me, “You could teach this class,” and I began writing an advice column about twin mothering (which I was very immersed in then).
+A Health Writing instructor told me, “You could teach this class,” and I began writing an advice column about twin mothering (which I was immersed in then).
 This graduate professor believed in my ability to translate science and psychology for a broader readership.
 I slowly started to find my authentic writer self again.

 Several clients in my nutrition therapy practice said that reading about my challenges was hopeful and validated their sense that “I got it.”
 These days, we understand that lived experience can support credibility and healing, but the eating disorders field was still quite shy about self-disclosure in the early 2010s.
 I decided to share parts of my story so that others might feel encouraged during the complex and often circuitous healing process.
+So many of us have a complicated relationship with food and our bodies.

 While I love doing direct counseling work, I discovered through my blog that I could touch a broader audience with writing.
 Readers told me, “You should write a book.”
 Eventually, I did.
 Clients often asked, “Can you recommend a general nutrition book?”
 I literally couldn’t since so many books about nutrition contain content that would be triggering, shaming, or unhelpful for those who have struggled with disordered eating.
-My first book, Nourish: How to Heal Your Relationship with Food, Body, and Self, was my attempt to create a food and nutrition book I could recommend.
+My first book, Nourish: How to Heal Your Relationship with Food, Body, and Self, was my attempt to create a food and nutrition book that I and my colleagues could recommend.

 Readers then wrote to me saying they wished they’d had this information when they were younger or that their parents had these perspectives.
 My second book, Nurture: How to Raise Kids Who Love Food, Their Bodies, and Themselves, emerged from requests to create a similar gentle, compassionate, yet authoritative book about food, nutrition, and body discussion for parents and caregivers.
-I believe we learn best (parent or not) when we are feeling supported instead of saying, “Oh, sh*t, I did everything wrong.”
-Pregnancy and parenting books often don’t do well with this important nuance, and I worked very hard on this tone with my diverse book advisory team.
-I hope Nurture will help change how we discuss food and bodies in our families, schools, and healthcare practices.

 Throughout both of my books, I tell numerous clients’ stories.
 More important than the actual content of these stories is that doing healing work related to the body helps free people up to live more full and balanced lives with a sense of who they are as a whole person—and their purpose on the planet.
 This outcome, over and over, is the special sauce of eating disorder recovery work and embodiment that I have found to be true.